đĻ @simbo/clirk

 };

-If your environment does not support import.meta.dirname
+If your environment does not support import.meta.dirname, use another way to

 resolve the absolute directory path of your CLI module, such as